TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 follow his thoughts on this.
 Ilphas will be critical of any solution the characters bring to them about the _attack in the night_.

-**Elder Maiele** (NE elf noble woman) is Elydir's older sister and secretly worked with her when she was in power, out of anger for how the village sold her.
+**Elder Maiele** (NE elf cult fanatic woman) is Elydir's older sister and secretly worked with her when she was in power, out of anger for how the village sold her.
 She knows that Elydir is still alive.
-She works in two ways against the
-village: use the tradition of no magic to weaken them, and to frame Lady Glynlamin for the disasters happening to the village.
+She works in two ways against the village: use the tradition of no magic to weaken them, and to frame Lady Glynlamin for the disasters happening to the village.
 She believes that this revenge will bring peace.
+She will act carefully in secrecy but if she her plots are discovered, she will aim to cause as much destruction as possible.

 **Elder Alasse** (NG elf noble woman) believes the village should take a softer approach the restriction of magic through education to prevent it from being